aconrad/pycobertura/README.md

-With the command `pycobertura show`, you don't really to provide the source code directory, unless you want the HTML output which will conveniently render the highlithed source code for you.
+With the command `pycobertura show`, you don't really to provide the source code directory, unless you want the HTML output which will conveniently render the highlighted source code for you.

 But with `pycobertura diff`, if you care about *which* lines are covered/uncovered (and not just a global count), then to properly report these